bailey27/cppcryptfs/INSTALL.md

 Microsoft Visual Studio 2017, perl, nasm, and git. git is optional.

+You will also need to download the source code for the OpenSSL and RapidJSON projects from github.

+Only OpenSSL needs to be compiled separately.
+RapidJSON consists of only header files and doesn't need to be compiled separately from cppcryptfs.

 The free Microsoft Visual Studio 2017 Community Edition is recommended

 https://www.visualstudio.com/vs/community/